freedomofpress/securedrop-docs/docs/admin/reference/admin_interface.rst

 .. _submission prefs:

-Submission Preferences
+Submission preferences
 ----------------------

 The Submission Preferences subsection allows you to restrict the types of submissions accepted by your instance.

-Disabling Document Uploads
+Disabling document uploads
 --------------------------

 By default, SecureDrop supports both text submissions and document uploads.
 If you